 illustration

-In those who are overweight, reaching and maintaining a healthier weight through increased physical activity and dietary changes might help improve the skin's appearance.
+Maintaining a healthy weight through physical activity and a balanced diet may also help improve the skin's appearance.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.